-Our funding position continues to be strong, with careful management of our liquidity and working capital.

-As at 31 March 2021, the Group had £336m (2020: £72m) of available cash and £269m (2020: £251m) of available but undrawn bank facilities, representing available liquidity of £605m (2020: £323m).
-There is also headroom against all compliance ratios and there are no re-financing obligations due in the next 12 months that are not already covered by the above available liquidity.
+Our funding position continues to be strong, through careful management of our liquidity and working capital.
+As at 31 March 2022, the Group had £70m (2021: £336m) of available cash and £139m (2021: £269m) of available but undrawn bank facilities, representing available liquidity of £209m (2021: £605m).
+In June 2021, the £180m 5.875% 2021 bond was repaid with a drawing against the available bank facilities and, in July 2021, the £200m 6.125% 2021 bond was repaid with funding raised in the prior year.
+There is also headroom against all compliance ratios and there are no re-financing obligations due in the next 12 months that are not already covered by the available liquidity noted above.

-Consideration has been given to financial impacts of COVID-19 by the Directors in making the going concern and viability assessments and in determining any possible impairment of the Company's assets.
-The Board continues to monitor the situation closely, with flexible plans in place to support short term liquidity and ensure the long-term stability of the Company.
+Consideration has continued to be given to financial impacts of COVID-19, including the disruption to supply chains, by the Directors in making the going concern and viability assessments and in determining any possible impairment of the Group's assets.
+The Board continues to monitor the situation closely, with flexible plans in place to support short-term liquidity, were that to be necessary, and to ensure the long-term stability of the Group.